 This Statement's appraisal shows that we generally have a sound foundation of governance, systems of internal control and risk management in place.
-However, there are some areas which remain a challenge for us and require further improvement.
-These weaknesses may impact our ability to manage risks effectively and achieve our aims and objectives.
-Yet we are aware of these issues and have plans in place to address them.
+However, there are some areas where we can further improve.
+These areas may impact our ability to manage risks effectively and achieve our aims and objectives.
+We are aware of these issues and have plans in place to address them.

-The council is also aware of other issues that could affect our financial position, such as inflationary pressure, insurance claims, appeals (such as for planning) and other matters.
+The Council is also aware of other issues which are not within our control that could affect our financial position, such as inflationary pressure, insurance claims, appeals (such as for planning) and other matters.